firesim/firesim/docs/Building-a-FireSim-AFI.rst

     firesim buildafi

 This will run through the entire build process, taking the Chisel RTL and producing an AFI/AGFI that runs on the FPGA.
+This whole process will usually take a few hours.
 When the build completes, you will see a directory in ``deploy/results-build/``, named after your build parameter settings, that contains AGFI information (the ``AGFI_INFO`` file) and